 I thought about using twine to hang these wreaths like I did on my book page wreaths in the kitchen, but I used the fishing line instead thinking you would not see it.
 Because the armoire is a dark blue, it does show up a little.
 I’m okay with how this looks for now but may change it if I find something I like better here.

+I hope you like my version of how to make a wreath.
+Pretty simple, right?
 In other news, we are finally making some progress in the living room.
 We started installing moldings and board and batten last weekend and hope to finish it up this weekend.

 Lastly, congratulations to Kim from NJ, the winner of the wooden wall hook giveaway!

 *This post may contain affiliate links, you can read my full disclosure here.